 Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-As you work with this chakra, cultivate a sense of earthiness in your feet, legs, and pelvic floor.
+As you work with the root chakra, you want to cultivate a sense of groundedness in your feet, legs, and pelvic floor.
 Let each exhale land you in the moment.
-You may practice this sequence with or without vinyasa.
-Aim to feel radiant instead of rushed and stable instead of stuck.
+You may practice this sequence moving with your breath or lingering for several breaths in each pose.
+Your aim should be grounded and stable.

-One of the easiest ways to connect with Muladhara energy is to stand tall, close your eyes and simply feel your feet touching the ground.
-Imagine your feet, legs, and pelvic bowl are filled with living fertile soil.
-Feel the steadiness that brings to your body and breath.
+One of the easiest ways to connect with muladhara energy is to stand tall, close your eyes, and feel your feet touching the ground.
+Imagine your feet, legs, and root chakra being steady and allow that to spill into your entire body and your breath.

 To take it up a notch, try stomping.
 Remind yourself you belong here.
 You are here on purpose.
 You have a right to be in this body, in this life, and you have a sacred responsibility to stand with intention.